National honesty day: How can honesty in the workplace improve employee morale?

 There was a lack of honesty in the workplace.

-Had I spoken up and given feedback to my managers, my mood would have definitely improved and I would have been more engaged and happier at the office.
+Had I spoken up and given feedback to my managers, my mood would have definitely improved.

 Why is honesty in the workplace so important?